EncodePanda/encodepanda.github.io/posts/2020-12-15-getting-acquainted-with-lens.md

 ---
-title: Getting acquainted with Lens
+title: Getting acquainted with Lens (part 1)
 desc: All you wanted to know about Lens but dare to ask
 author: Pawel Szulc
 tags: haskell, lens